 * Some restrictions are nonetheless indicated on the website of each department, especially at Master level, so students should check conditions of access to courses.

-To find practical information on the Erasmus+ programme at Université Paul-Valéry Montpellier 3, you can read our Erasmus+ Fact Sheet:
+► To find practical information on the Erasmus+ programme at Université Paul-Valéry Montpellier 3, you can read our Erasmus+ fact sheet in the 'factsheets' section in the left sidebar of the page Application via programme or agreement.

 INFORMATION REGARDING TRAVEL: